Sell Fast. Keep More. Seller Concierge.

 Maryland’s real estate market operates under specific laws to ensure fairness between buyers and sellers.
 These include the Maryland Residential Property Disclosure and Disclaimer Statement, a document that all sellers must provide to prospective buyers.
 Let’s explore this in detail:

 Even if you sell as-is under the disclaimer option, you’re legally obligated to disclose latent defects.
-These are hidden issues that aren’t immediately visible but could significantly impact the property’s safety or value.
-Examples include:
+Shifting the property condition to the buyer via an “as-is” clause does not shield a seller from hiding known safety hazards.

 Caveat Emptor in Maryland: What Does It Mean?